-The effects of alcohol addiction and abuse are devastating, jeopardizing the health and wellness of not just the individual struggling with alcoholism, but those around them as well.
-Despite this, alcohol use continues to be a problem and remains the third leading cause of preventable death in the U.S., with the National Council on Alcoholism and Drug Dependence reporting that more than 88,000 people a year die from alcohol-related causes.
+The effects of alcohol addiction and abuse are devastating, jeopardizing the health and wellness of not just the individual struggling with alcoholism but those around them as well.
+Despite this, alcohol use continues to be a problem.
+It remains the third leading cause of preventable death in the U.S., with more than 88,000 people dying per year from alcohol-related causes, according to the National Council on Alcoholism and Drug Dependence.

-At True Recovery, we recognize the far-reaching effects of alcohol abuse and know how important immediate intervention is for those struggling with alcoholism.
-Our goal is to provide the care you or your loved one needs to heal from addiction, with a variety of therapeutic treatments that address the physical, mental and emotional effects of long-term alcohol use.
+At True Recovery in Orange County, we recognize the far-reaching effects of alcohol abuse and know how crucial immediate intervention is for those struggling with alcoholism.
+Our goal is to provide the information and care you or your loved one needs to heal from addiction with various therapeutic treatments that address the physical, mental and emotional effects of long-term alcohol use.

-What is Alcoholism?
+What Is Alcoholism?

 - Drinking alone or at odd hours